Thomas Brooks.

 Brooks treated the seductive influence and terrible power of Satan in a way greatly more full and suggestive than in the literature of the present day.
 Brooks lists seven reasons for writing this book.
 The first reason is enough...Brooks says, "Satan hath a more significant influence upon men, and higher advantages over them than they think he hath, and the knowledge of his high advantage is the highway to disappoint him, and to render the soul robust in resisting, and happy in conquering.

 This book is a collection of sentences, illustrations, and quaint sayings from Thomas Brooks.
-Charles Spurgeon and his wife Susie gathered it from the six-volume set of Brooks' Works, which remains an excellent introduction to both the man and his writings.
+Charles Spurgeon and his wife Susie gathered it from the six-volume set of Brooks' Works, which remains an excellent introduction to the man and his writings.

 This book includes Precious Remedies Against Satan's Devices, Apples of Gold for Young Men and Women, the Mute Christian Under the Smarting Rod, a String of Pearls